lopezzot/RD_FA_Delphes/README.md

 To generate events with DelphesPythia8 run in Delphes-3.4.1:
         ./DelphesPythia8 cards/delphes_card_IDEAdet.tcl examples/Pythia8/mypythia/MYCONFIG.cmnd MYNEWOUTPUT.root .

-To analyize data with Pyroot in Delphes-3.4.1:
+To analyze data with Pyroot in Delphes-3.4.1:
         python examples/myanalysis/MYANALYSIS.py MYNEWOUTPUT.root MYANALYSYSOUTPUT.root .

+To analyze data with a ROOT macro in Delphes-3.4.1, open a root session:
+        .L RootMacro.C
+        RootMacro t
+        t.Loop("CorrectPath/inputFile.root")

 TO INSTALL DELPHES AND CONFIGURE WITH PYTHIA8: